Agentic AI Apps

 AI at the workplace is no longer just automating repetitive tasks but functions as an intelligent collaborator, actively helping employees across roles and functions.
 According to the Kore.ai survey, 31% of organizations consider workplace AI the most important use case.

-This level of adoption aligns with Gartner’s insight that “Every day AI supports a new way of working, where it acts more of a collaborator than a tool.”
+This level of adoption aligns with Gartner’s insight that “Everyday AI supports a new way of working, where it acts more as a collaborator than a tool.”

 Industries with high volumes of data or compliance needs, such as insurance, energy, pharma, banking, and healthcare, are at the forefront of AI for workplace adoption.
 Even industries such as hospitality, telecommunications, and travel, which rely heavily on customer service and person-to-person interactions, are also embracing AI for workplace use cases, but at a slower pace.